 With the focus of the crisis now turned elsewhere and the need to come up with something different than the human interest stories she’d been doing within the confines of the militia compound, Sarah Jennings did not hesitate when Maria Rivera asked if she would be interested in meeting with and interviewing Colonel Torres, Arizona National Guard at his forward command post.
 Never once did the eager young intern think to question why she was being afforded this unexpected opportunity.
 Even if she had, the answer she would have been fed would have been far different than the one Rivera had given Devin.
 “We can’t lock them up every time you need to keep them from getting underfoot.
 With the mainstream media finally coming casting us in a more positive light, the last thing we want is for them to claim we’re no better than the Federal Government when it comes to freedom of the press.
 Besides,” she added as a hint of a smile softened her expression, “after all they’ve done for us, I think Colonel Torres and his lads deserve a little face time with the folks back home.”

 Only when Jennings and her crew were well on her way did Devin’s operations officer indicate it was clear for a National Guard Blackhawk bearing Governor Burress to set down within the confines of the militia compound.
 Wearing jeans and a tan polo shirt emblazoned with the unit crest of his former regiment, Burress made straight to where Devin was standing.
 Neither man paid any attention as the fresh faced aide Burress had brought along was taken in hand and led to the compound’s mess hall while Devin escorted the governor to his office, filling him in on the terms he, Colonel Torres and Nathan Dixon had agreed on the previous day.
 “We’re all more or less in a wait and see mode.
 The National Guard, together with the state police and highway patrol continue to man roadblocks and run patrols along all know access route into and out of the exclusion area they’ve established, keeping the curious at arms distance.
-The rangers, as you no doubt saw as you were coming in to land, have established a lose perimeter at the base of the mountain.
+The rangers, as you no doubt saw as you were coming in to land, have established a loose perimeter at the base of the mountain.
 And up here, my people continue to hold our positions.”

 “How much longer do you think your people will put up with this quasi-siege?”
 Burress asked as he acknowledged those members of the Arizona Home Guard who waved at him by returning their greeting with a friendly smile and nod of acknowledgement as he and Devin were passing through the compound’s operations center.